microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-01.md

 #2 .
 Dynatrace monitoring

-The Dynatrace OneAgent has been installed by the workshop provisioning scripts and is communicating to your Dynatrace tenant.
+The Dynatrace OneAgent has been installed by this challenge via provisioning scripts and is communicating to your Dynatrace tenant.

 #3 .
 Load generator process